About

 My research focuses on:

-- fiscal federalism and decentralization in India;
+- fiscal federalism and decentralization, with a particular focus on India;